 Enjoy this panorama during a wintry walk along Wales’ coastal path that loops its way around Pembrokeshire.
 Or, spend sun-drenched days down by the shore during the summertime.

 2. Wye Valley

-Hop in a canoe or kayak and follow the meandering waterway on a day trip.
-Expect glimpses of wildlife and stunning scenery.
+If you’d like to explore via water, we especially like the idea of hopping in a canoe or kayak and following the meandering waterway on a day trip.
+No doubt you’ll enjoy plenty of glimpses of wildlife and stunning scenery along the way.

 ⓘ TIP: Treat yourself to a luxurious Pullman carriage for a first-class experience.

 There are many magical castles throughout Wales, but Dolbadarn must lay claim to be the one with the most scenic surroundings.
 The castle overlooks blue Llanberis Lake and guards Snowdonia’s Llanberis Pass.